Olympics on NBC: 1996 Summer

 As with Arledge in Munich, Ebersol had to deal with breaking news during the Atlanta Games.
 During the Centennial Olympic Park bombing in 1996, NBC suspended its coverage of a volleyball game and broadcast the news for several hours commercial-free.
 Like ABC's 1972 Munich coverage, the main primetime host (in 1972's case, Chris Schenkel instead of Jim McKay) did not cover the bombing.
 That role went to both Hannah Storm and Jim Lampley for the first half-hour before turning coverage over to NBC Nightly News anchor Tom Brokaw.
 Toward the end of the second hour of coverage, NBC had an exclusive as the network's Atlanta affiliate, WXIA-TV, was in the process of interviewing Janet Evans during the bombing.

-Cable and satellite services become involved
+2000 Summer

+Beginning with the 2000 Summer Olympics, NBC became the sole U.S. rights holder for the Olympic Games for the entire decade.
+NBC made the longest and most expensive commitment ever anywhere in the world since the Olympics were first presented on television.
+For the 1996 Summer Olympics, and all Games from 2000 to 2008, NBC paid a total of $3.5 billion, mostly to the International Olympic Committee but also to the United States Olympic & Paralympic Committee and local organizers.

 To help offset the increasing costs of broadcast rights, NBC turned to cable and satellite services to help provide additional coverage.
 Following the failure of the Triplecast pay-per-view experiment, NBC leaned on its growing slate of cable channels (particularly following then-parent General Electric's 2004 acquisition of Vivendi Universal to form NBC Universal) to provide supplementary coverage of Olympic events.

-2000s

-Olympic coverage in the 2000s changed in several ways: